Louis-7/jineng-wuziqi/docs/Rules.md

 ## Board and Victory

 - Board: 15×15 by default (configurable).
+The board is a grid of horizontal and vertical lines; stones are placed on the intersections (not inside squares).
 - Stones: Player 1 = Black (1), Player 2 = White (2).
 - Win: A contiguous line of 5 or more stones of the same color in any direction (horizontal, vertical, diagonal) immediately wins the game.
 - Simultaneous five-in-a-row: see “Simultaneous Five Policy” below.